YargKlnc/Sql-Challenge/README.md

 **Data Modeling**

 All the CSV files inspected, an ERD-Entity Relationship Diagram of the tables been sketched.
 QuickDBDLinks was used as a tool for ERD.
+All below downloaded from QuickDBD.

+• ERD-ScrnShot.png
+• QuickDBD-export-PDF.pdf
+• QuickDBD-export-PNG.png
+• QuickDBD-exportSQL.sql

 **Data Engineering**